Home protection and safety are some of the most critical aspects for any homeowner, as this can save both your home and the lives of your loved ones.

 Where Are AFCIs Required?

-First, they were to be installed in bedrooms and were meant to protect against electrical blanket fires, but that has changed ever since then.
+First, they installed them in bedrooms to protect against electrical blanket fires, but that has changed ever since.

-Eventually, arc fault circuits were used for detecting loose wire connections to the receptacles.
+We used arc fault circuits to detect loose wire connections to the receptacles.

-According to the NEC, appropriate arc fault protection needs to be installed in any room with 120 volts, 15 to 20 amp circuits.
+The NEC requires the installation of appropriate arc fault protection in any room with 120 volts 15 to 20-ampere branch circuits.

 Arc fault protection is usually not required in bathrooms, garages, and outdoor or external areas.
-Keep in mind, though, that these all need to have GFCI protection installed simultaneously.
+Keep in mind, though, that these all need to have GFCI protection installed.

 The Difference Between Arc Fault, Short Circuit, and Ground Fault

-However, these three are the most common terms that you can easily mix up sometimes as they may seem like the same thing, yet, they are not.
+But, these three are the most common terms that you can mix up sometimes as they may seem like the same thing, yet they are not.

-They are not interchangeable and should be differentiated; they pose a different hazard and are caused differently.
-Because of that, they require different safety measures to be taken to provide your home with adequate protection.
+Differentiate them; they pose a different hazard and cause them.
+Because of that, they need different safety measures to provide your home with adequate protection.

 Let’s take a look: